elasticdeeplearning/trainingjob-operator/README.md

 + Headless service: the cluster IP of the headless service is none, and the headless service does not perform load balancing and returns IP directly according to a record

+> Containers' name and container ports' name in pod must be prefixed with 'aitj-'

 ## Environment variable
 | Variable name | description | example |
 | :------| :------| :------|